Sarvarian/dey82-doc/dic/play.md

 Act of fooling around.

-A story built up by players in a context of a game.
+Play is: A story built up by players in context of a game.

 I think:
 Games are about learning and playing is